giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 ### Using PodLogs

 From release `v30.0.0` additional targets to collect logs from can be configured using [PodLogs][1] resource.
-Those resources must be labelled with `giantswarm.io/managed-by=someValue` and can be created in any namespace.
+Those resources can be created in any namespace.
 [PodLogs][1] resources can be used to:

 - Filter pods targets using label selector
 - Filter pods' namespaces using label selector